Highlights from the Ratings and Financial Report for Ocean Power Technologies Inc. (OPTT)

 OPTT’s Market Performance

-OPTT stocks went down by -5.06% for the week, with a monthly drop of -22.58% and a quarterly performance of -5.96%, while its annual performance rate touched 713.89%.
-The volatility ratio for the week stands at 13.54% while the volatility levels for the past 30 days are set at 14.52% for Ocean Power Technologies Inc..
-The simple moving average for the period of the last 20 days is -10.43% for OPTT stocks with a simple moving average of 35.50% for the last 200 days.
+OPTT stocks went up by 4.38% for the week, with a monthly drop of -9.36% and a quarterly performance of 6.53%, while its annual performance rate touched 749.31%.
+The volatility ratio for the week stands at 11.01% while the volatility levels for the past 30 days are set at 14.49% for Ocean Power Technologies Inc..
+The simple moving average for the period of the last 20 days is -6.25% for OPTT stocks with a simple moving average of 38.36% for the last 200 days.

 Analysts’ Opinion of OPTT